aploslab/Dotu-dzonglish-nmt/README.md

 If you use this dataset or code, please cite:

-Dendup, U., Dorji, C. G., & Gyeltshen, T. (2025).
+Dendup, U., & Gyeltshen, T.*, Dorji, C. G.* (2025).
 A Neural Machine Translation Approach for Bidirectional Translation between English and Roman Dzongkha.
-CSA402 Natural Language Processing, Gyalpozhing College of Information Technology, Royal University of Bhutan.
+Gyalpozhing College of Information Technology, Royal University of Bhutan & Aplos Lab